 Going Forward

 First it must address those areas where the game remains underdeveloped.
 Many African countries are still absent from international competition with very little futsal being played there.
 South America, where, despite the sport’s huge popularity, has stalled and allowed other countries to catch up since the 1990s due to poor organisation and management.
-Another neglected area is the women’s game and there is still no FIFA Women’s Futsal World Cup (there is an unofficial one).
+Another neglected area is the women’s game and there is still

 An example of what investment in development can achieve is Asia which has become one of the regions where futsal is has grown the quickest from a humble beginning.
 In some aspects they are now world leaders and are the only continental confederation with a senior men’s, senior women’s and U21 men’s international championship.
 The consequences from The AFC´s support are clear with Iran, Japan and Thailand now having some of the strongest national and club teams in the world.